No Youth Alone

 Unaccompanied youth, living without a family or guardian, face day-to-day challenges that often cloud their adult lives.
 They must secure food and shelter, find a job or return to school.
 Often, they are unclear where to seek help and who they can trust.

-In 2014, CCH drafted and advocated for House Bill 4501, which will allow unaccompanied minors to consent to their own health care for non-emergency illnesses and injuries.
+In 2014, CCH drafted and advocated for House Bill 4501, which allows unaccompanied minors to consent to their own medical care for non-emergency illnesses and injuries.
 It takes effect October 1.
 Bringing Illinois in line with 16 other states, the amendment will allow minors, ages 14 to 18, to consent to their own care, when previously they had to be turned away even from school-based clinics because they lacked a parent/guardian to sign a consent form.